dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Android 7.1.1 support for Intune <!--694397-->
 Intune now fully supports and manages Android 7.1.1.

+### Custom app categories <!--748805-->
+You can now create, edit, and assign categories for apps you add to Intune.
+Currently, categories can only be specified in English.

 ## Notices

 ### Defaulting to managing Windows desktop devices through Windows settings <!--663050-->